tomgrek/zincbase/README.md

 # Hello!

-The tech behind parts of Zincbase was acquired.
+The tech behind parts of ZincBase was acquired.
 This repo is still here for reference, but it is deprecated.

-Fortunately, work still goes on at [ComplexDB](https://github.com/complexdb)!
+Fortunately, work still goes on.
+Apart from a couple of fringe bits, the [active repo lives here](https://github.com/complexdb/zincbase).

+The new owner of ZincBase as it is today is [ComplexDB](https://complexdb.com).

 ## Alright, you still want to continue